adobe/aepsdk-react-native/packages/edgeidentity/README.md

 ### Installing and registering the extension with the AEP Mobile Core

+The Identity for Edge Network is required for providing the identity information to the Edge Network extension when sending Experience events.

 Install the Identity extension in your mobile property by following the steps in the [Identity for Edge Network extension documentation](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network).

+Then follow the same document for registering the Identity extension with the Mobile Core.
-The Identity for Edge Network is required for providing the identity information to the Edge Network extension when sending Experience events.
-Initializing the SDK should be done in native code, documentation on how to initialize the SDK can be found [here](https://github.com/adobe/aepsdk-react-native#initializing).
+Note that initializing the SDK should be done in native code, additional documentation on how to initialize the SDK can be found [here](https://github.com/adobe/aepsdk-react-native#initializing).

 :information_source: If your use-case covers both Edge Network and Adobe Experience Cloud Solutions extensions, you need to register Identity for Edge Network and Identity from Mobile Core for Experience Cloud Identity Service extensions.
 For more details, see the [Frequently asked questions](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network/identity-faq#register-the-identity-and-identity-for-edge-network-extensions-with-mobile-core).